iupui-multi-device-certificate/n315-homework-final-v2/README.md

 ## ISSUES

+- Creating recipe with image causes firebase modify event to trigger and can cause duplicates in state
 - Font loading issue in Firefox:
   - downloadable font: maxp: Bad maxZones: 3 (font-family: "Gill Sans" style:normal weight:300 stretch:100 src index:0) source: http://localhost:5000/css/fonts/GillSans-Light.ttf
   - Potential fix would be to use modern woff fonts which are web safe fonts rather than desktop fonts.